 4 PILLARS OF HOLISTIC LIVING

-To many, Vihaar may be the primary pillar because it refers to a healthy lifestyle and is considered essential for the achievement and maintenance of good health or Arogya.
+Ayurveda considers Vihar as a primary pillar in holistic living.
+Vihar refers to a healthy lifestyle which is essential for achieving and maintaining good health or Arogya.

-Ahaar refers to diet and nutrition and is, therefore, another important pillar of health.
-In fact, Charaka and many Ayurvedic sages regarded healthy nutrition as essential for the prevention of disease.
-You have probably come across the Ayurvedic saying, ‘When diet is wrong, medicine is of no use; when diet is correct, medicine is of no need’.
+Another important pillar of health is Ahar which refers to diet and nutrition.
+Charaka and many Ayurvedic sages regarded healthy nutrition as the primary factor in preventing diseases.
+There is a popular Ayurvedic saying about the necessity of a good diet - “When diet is wrong, medicine is of no use; when the diet is correct, medicine is of no need”

-With our modern lifestyles, diet alone may not help in the prevention of disease, but it is still the most critical factor.
-The proper intake of food is regarded as essential for nourishment and sustenance of the Deha Dhatus or body tissues, growth and development, as well as enhancement of Ojas.
+Diet alone may not help in the prevention of disease in our modern lifestyles, and it is still the most critical factor.
+The proper intake of food is regarded as essential for the nourishment and sustenance of the Deha Dhatus (body tissues), growth, and development, as well as the enhancement of Ojas.

 Ayurvedic Significance of ACHAR

-Vichaar quite literally translates to thoughts, emphasising the impact of one’s thought process on health.
-Ayurveda recognised the psychosomatic nature of many diseases as well as mental illness.
-Positive thinking and activities to strengthen the mind are, therefore, regarded as important for general health and wellbeing.
+Vichar, literally translated to thought, emphasises the impact of one’s thought process on health.
+Ayurveda recognises the psychosomatic nature of many diseases as well as mental illness.
+Positive thinking and activities to strengthen the mind are, therefore, regarded as important for general health and well-being.

 Modern clinical studies show that negativity can adversely affect the quality of life, thus supporting the ancient wisdom of Ayurveda.
 Optimism and positive thinking improves cognitive function and promotes a healthier lifestyle.